Last Friday, Rinaldi Racing went to the Nürburgring for the second round of the VLN.

-Last Friday, Rinaldi Racing was ready for the second VLN run at the Nürburgring.
-There, Rinaldi Racing supported the Wochenspiegel Team Monschau.
-On board the Ferrari 488 GT3 with the starting number 22 and the drivers Oliver Kainz, Jochen Krumbach and Mike Stursberg.
+At the Nürburgring/Nordschleife, Rinaldi Racing looked after the Wochenspiegel Team Monschau.
+The Ferrari 488 GT3 with the starting number 22 and the drivers Oliver Kainz, Jochen Krumbach and Mike Stursberg were there.
 Also the Porsche Cayman GT4 with the starting number 169 and the drivers Rene Offermann and Dirk Riebensahm.

-On Friday two tests took place on the Nürburgring/Nordschleife.
-So the three drivers could drive some laps on the GT3.
-Also, the drivers on the Porsche could gain some driving experience.
+On Friday, two tests were scheduled.
+So the three drivers could do some more laps on the GT3.
+The drivers on the Porsche were also able to get some more driving experience.

-On Saturday morning, Kainz, Krumbach, and Stursberg qualified themselves on the third position in the ProAm class and started the race from position 26 overall.
-The Cayman with Offermann and Riebensahm reached the fifth place in the SP10 class.
+On Saturday morning, Kainz, Krumbach and Stursberg qualified in third place in the ProAm class and thus started the race from 26th place overall.
+The Cayman with Offermann and Riebensahm finished 5th in the SP10 class.

-The start of the race went well for both cars.
-Oliver Kainz drove constant lap times in the Ferrari and could move forward until the pit stop.
-After the pit stop, Mike Stursberg took over the work behind the steering wheel of the Italian race car.
-After one hour driving time an accident occurred: while overtaking there was an unlucky contact with another car.
-In full speed, the Ferrari spun and crashed with the front into the barrier.
-The race was over for the team.
+The start of the race went smoothly for both cars.
+Oliver Kainz in the Ferrari drove his lap times constantly and was able to make up some positions until the pit stop.
+After the pit stop, Mike Stursberg took over the steering wheel in the Italian car.
+After about an hour of driving, an accident occurred: in overtaking traffic, there was an unfortunate contact with another car.
+At full speed, the Ferrari spun and crashed head-on into the crash barrier.
+Thus the race was over for the team.

-Michele Rinaldi: “It is really a shame for the Ferrari.
-After the accident at VLN 1, we repair the car and we were looking forward to attack at VLN 2.
-But it came to nothing.
-Now we have to rebuild the car for the qualifying race in two weeks.
-A huge compliment to the team who did a great job.
-Congratulation to Rene and Dirk for a good third place in the class.
-I am sure that they can claim more in the next races.”
+Michele Rinaldi: “It is very bitter for the Ferrari.
+After the accident at the first VLN round, we repaired the Ferrari and were looking forward to attack at VLN 2.
+But unfortunately, nothing came of it.
+Now we have to see to it that we get the Ferrari rebuilt for the qualifying race in a fortnight.
+Big praise to the team, who did a great job.
+Congratulations to Rene and to Dirk for a great third place in class.
+I’m sure they can both move up even further in the next races.”